kellran/annotations/README.md

 - Download the latest 'local.zip' file from the [releases page](https://github.com/ReneRebsdorf/CS2-annotations/releases)
+- Create a new directory in the csgo directory called 'annotations' if it does not exist
 - Extract the zip file to the csgo directory (path mentioned above), replace any files if prompted
 - Start the game, select _practice_ in the top menu, choose a map, enable 'Load Map Guide' on the left, and click 'Go' to launch the server.